Identity of Speakers

 Summary

-On November 28, 2025, Northwestern reached a settlement with the federal government.
+On November 28, 2025, Northwestern University reached a settlement with the federal government resolving disputes over frozen research funding and related civil rights investigations.
 Under the agreement, the university committed to paying $75 million over three years to the U.S. Treasury.
-In return, the government agreed to restore the frozen federal research funding, ensure eligibility for renewals and new grants, and terminate all pending civil rights investigations against the university.
-Northwestern did not admit any wrongdoing as part of the settlement.
+In return, the federal government agreed to restore approximately $790 million in frozen research funding, reinstate eligibility for new and renewed grants, and terminate pending civil rights investigations.
+Northwestern did not admit wrongdoing.
+The agreement also required the university to revoke the 2024 Deering Meadow Agreement, which had permitted designated protest encampments and structured certain student advocacy arrangements.
+The university maintained that it retained control over core academic functions, including admissions, hiring, curriculum, and campus speech policies.